NinoDoko/nino_pianino/README.md

 This program uses the Midiutil package to add notes to a midi track.
 I included it in the repo for convenience.
 I may have been able to use additional functionalities of the package, but I had a vision and lack of experience, so I just used what I needed and may have reinvented some wheels in the process.

+Disclaimer: I'm still a novice in software programming.
+Smelly code and lacking documentation may be present, but do feel free to drop good criticism so I can improve the project and my future endeavours.
+Of course, if you would want to do so :)

 <h2>
     Templates
 </h2>